-The UK was ranked 9th the in the world in terms of the overall quality of its infrastructure in 2015, behind Germany (8th), France (7th), but ahead of the USA (11th), according to the World Economic Forum.
+The UK was ranked 11th the in the world in terms of the overall quality of its infrastructure in 2017/18, behind Germany (10th), France (7th) and the USA (9th), according to the World Economic Forum.

 The Government argues that a higher level of investment is needed in the UK.
 This note outlines some of the measures that the Government has taken to increase and deliver infrastructure investment, including: